 - Avoid areas frequented by coyotes or that are known den sites

 - If followed or approached by a coyote, get your pet safely inside but do not run or turn your back.
-If you can’t go inside, act aggressively by shouting, waving arms, or throwing objects to reinforce the threat.
+If you can’t go inside, act aggressively by shouting, waving your arms, or throwing objects to reinforce the threat.
 Carrying an air-horn or pepper spray may be considered for those seeking further protection.

 - Screen off openings under sheds and decks using sturdy galvanized wire or hardware cloth attached to the lower edge then buried underground, slanting outward 1 to 2 feet

-Coyotes can carry rabies.
+Although rare, coyotes can carry rabies.
 Vaccinate pets and contact your veterinarian if your pet is attacked by coyotes.
 Report any suspected rabid coyote to local police and report any bites, scratches, or other exposure to a health professional for treatment advice.

 Laws and regulations to be aware of